Helen Wiser Stewart: Biography

 In 1916, Stewart became the first woman elected to the Clark County School District's Board of Trustees.
-She donated land in 1922 for the Las Vegas Grammar School, which was built in the following year.
+Six years later, she donated land for the Las Vegas Grammar School, which was built in the following year.
 It was the first public school attended by Native American students from the Southern Paiute Indian Colony.
 The building was added to the National Register of Historic Places in 1979.

-Stewart died in Las Vegas in 1926.
+Stewart died in Las Vegas on March 6, 1926, at age 71.